Jonnysol/DCESK8/README.md

 **What started as 4 friends with electric skateboards became a movement of 5,000+ riders.**

-In 2016, five 17-year-olds in Washington DC shared a simple passion: riding electric skateboards through the city.
+In 2016, at 17-year-old in Washington DC me and 4 friends shared a passion: riding electric skateboards.
 There was no community, no infrastructure, no support—just us, our boards, and the open road.
 We didn't have a business plan.
 We had a group chat and a dream.

 We built DCESK8 for the love of the game.